 Try These Free Beginner-Friendly Crochet Patterns Too

-Now that you are a pro at crocheting a slip knot, be sure to check out these beginner-friendly crochet patterns or take a closer look at the beginner guides here on Easy Crochet.
+Now that you are a pro at crocheting a slip knot, be sure to check out these beginner-friendly and free patterns.
+If you are still learning how to crochet, take a closer look at my beginner guides or crochet masterclass here on Easy Crochet.

 I love this four week class.
 I am learning a lot.
 I have not crochet in 40 years.
 I retired so I want to learn and make blankets for animal shelters.

 I am so glad to hear that you are enjoying the class and I am betting the animals will be thrilled with your donations!
 That is so kind of you. ❤️